Leadership mentoring matters for CEOs

 Formal internal mentoring programs are often part of an organization’s employee development program.
 In the August 2020 Vistage Confidence Index survey, 62% of CEOs said they were currently mentoring someone professionally.

 Typically, mentors are developed informally in a company, with a senior leader taking an emerging leader under their wing.
 These internal mentors can offer mentees perspective on how to explore career choices, navigate delicate political situations or adapt to a shifting culture.
 They can offer guidance on how to make key decisions and how to bring those decisions to life inside the organization.

 Outside the organization, mentors play an important role in guiding leaders.
-Not bounded by the constraints or expectations of an organization, external mentors are often unbiased and free to offer objective insights on career decisions.
+Not bound by the constraints or expectations of an organization, external mentors are often unbiased and free to offer objective insights on career decisions.
 Whereas an internal mentor may have a company’s interests in the back of their mind, external mentors can focus on the individual’s interests when giving advice.
 They can provide objective support on business issues and, potentially, on life issues that the mentee may not want to discuss with someone in their organization.
-They can provide a sounding board for ideas and aspirations while injecting a dose of reality into discussions.
+External managers can supply a sounding board for ideas and aspirations while injecting a dose of reality into discussions.

 Community mentors are typically people who seek to give back or contribute to the lives of others.
 We see one example of this in the men and women who coach sports teams in their local schools or recreation centers.
 Another example is scouting, where community leaders work with young people to develop a sense of civic pride and responsibility while learning important life skills.
 Community centers, junior achievement programs and Enactus also create environments where more experienced people work with younger ones to help them make better decisions in their lives.